 one of the top ten angel groups in the U.S.

 He has been awarded the Phoenix Award four times and the Arthur Kelly Prize twice for exhibiting

 exceptional dedication to his students outside of the classroom.

 Professor Kaplan serves on the boards of Morningstar (MORN) and Zayo Group (ZAYO).

 Chicago Booth, University of Chicago

-Bob Kopprasch is a Managing Director at The Yield Book (a unit of Citigroup), responsible for Business Development.
+Bob Kopprasch retired in 2016 as a Managing Director at The Yield Book (at the time, a unit of Citigroup).
 For many years, he was head of Customer Service and ran the Yield Book’s successful broker-dealer business.
-Bob is also involved in analytics, the Citigroup fixed-income index business, and customer and internal education.
+Bob was also involved in analytics, the Citigroup fixed-income index business, and customer and internal education.
 Bob spent a total of 13 years on the buy-side (Hyperion, Alliance, and Smith Barney- Citi), managing primarily MBS.
 Before that he headed fixed income research at Goldman, and led the Hedge Group at Salomon Brothers’ Bond Portfolio Analysis group.
 He began his career as an Assistant Professor at American University, teaching graduate and undergraduate finance and investment courses.
 Bob has published extensively on a variety of fixed income topics.
 His articles have appeared in numerous investment texts, as well as the Financial Analysts’ Journal, the Journal of Portfolio Management, the Journal of Performance Measurement, the Journal of Applied Finance, Derivatives Quarterly, and the Journal of Futures Markets.
 Bob was on the Editorial Board of the Financial Analysts Journal for 15 years.

-Bob holds BS, MS and Ph.D. degrees from the business school at Rensselaer Polytechnic Institute, and is a Chartered Financial Analyst.
+Bob earned BS, MS and Ph.D. degrees from the business school at Rensselaer Polytechnic Institute, and is a Chartered Financial Analyst.